strongdm/accessbot/docs/slack/CONFIGURE_ACCESSFORM.md

 ## Installation and configuration

 1. After downloading the repository and [configuring AccessBot](https://github.com/strongdm/accessbot) on your machine, you can start configuring the AccessForm backend;
-2. In order for the AccessForm server to be visible across the internet, you must tunnel between your computer and a link using [localtunnel](https://github.com/localtunnel/localtunnel) (I strongly suggest that you read the README of the localtunnel project to better understand how to create a tunnel):
+2. In order for the AccessForm server to be visible across the internet, you must tunnel between your computer and a link using [ngrok](https://ngrok.com):
-    1. Install localtunnel by running the command `npm install -g localtunnel` (you may need administrator powers);
+    1. Install ngrok by running the command `npm install -g ngrok` (you may need administrator permissions)
-    2. Create the tunnel by running the command `lt --port 3000 --subdomain accessform`;
+    2. Configure your ngrok with your authtoken (see [ngrok docs](https://ngrok.com/docs/getting-started) for more details)
-        > Confirm that the returned link is `https://accessform.loca.lt`.
-Otherwise, contact an AccessForm collaborator.
+    3. Create the tunnel by running the command `ngrok http 3000`

-        > The localtunnel project is under the MIT license and its source code and contributors can be seen in its [repository on GitHub](https://github.com/localtunnel/localtunnel).
+        > A couple "forwarding" links will be shown in your terminal.
+Copy the HTTPS one

 3. In another terminal, inside the `accessform` folder (which is inside the `accessbot/tools/` folder):
     1. Run the command `python3 -m venv .venv` to create the application's virtual environment;
     2. Activate the application's virtual environment by running `source .venv/bin/activate`;